mmoerz/docker-samba-ad-dc/README.md

 [![Project Status: Active](https://www.repostatus.org/badges/latest/active.svg)](https://www.repostatus.org/#active)

 alpine based docker container for samba active directory server (ubuntu was nice as long as it worked.
 After it got hard to setup, I switched to alpine.)

-This was inspired by other older docker containers that either don't work oruse completely outdated versions of samba.
+This was inspired by other older docker containers that either don't work or use completely outdated versions of samba.
 To fullfill my own set of requirements, I wrote this from scratch.

 # Limitations

 The container *needs* a macvtap based network.
 You may try other network types, however you have been warned, it will most likely not work without problems.

-## Running
+## Preflight

-Setup your own samba.env file with your choice of options by copying the example.
+Setup your own samba.env file with your choice of options by copying the example and editing the values.

 ``cp samba.env.example samba.env``

-Then start the container.
+Setup volumes by switching to the directory where you want to place the volume directories for the samba containers.
+Then execute ``create-volume.sh``.

+Setup network by editing the file create-network.sh and maybe replacing ``br0`` with your choice of device to bind the network to.

+## Starting the addc

+Start the container of the activedomain controller.

+``docker-compose start samba``

 It will immediatly provision the domain and start samba afterwards.

 ### Environment Variables explained